jax-ml/jax/docs/design_notes/type_promotion.md

 +++ {"id": "xBDCy0AnGsbJ"}

 This involves a small sleight of hand: previously we had used `f*` to refer to a scalar type.
 In this lattice, `f*` might be applied to the array output of a mixed computation.
-Instead of thinking of `f*` as a scalar, we could think of it as a special kind of `float64`, with promotion rules that differ from those of `f64`.
+Instead of thinking of `f*` as a scalar, we could think of it as a special kind of `float` value with distinct promotion rules: in JAX we refer to this as a *weak float*; see below.

 The advantage of this approach is that, outside unsigned ints, it avoids *all* wider-than-necessary promotions: you can never get an f64 output without a 64-bit input, and you can never get an f32 output without a 32-bit input: this results in convenient semantics for working on accelerators while avoiding inadvertent 64-bit values.

+This feature of giving primacy to floating point types resembles the type promotion behavior of PyTorch.
-This lattice also happens to generate a promotion table that very closely resembles JAX's original type promotion scheme, which was not based on a lattice but loosely followed the PyTorch behavior of giving primacy to floating point types.
+This lattice also happens to generate a promotion table that very closely resembles JAX's original *ad hoc* type promotion scheme, which was not based on a lattice but had the property of giving primacy to floating point types.

 This lattice additionally offers a natural location to insert `bfloat16`, without the need to impose an ordering between `bf16` and `f16`: